vaibhav-sarkale/vaibhav-sarkale.github.io/toastmasters.md

 3. Make new friends!

 ## Current Home Club
-I am currently part of Pimpri Toastmasters Club, Pune.
+I am currently part of [Pimpri Toastmasters Club[(https://www.toastmasters.org/find-a-club/CB-05965350-Pimpri-Toastmasters-Club), Pune.
 (Also known as PTMC)

-Our meetings happen in person, every Saturday evenings from 5:30 PM to 7:30 PM IST at Pratibha College.Our Club is a part of Area C3, Division C, District 125.
+Our meetings happen **in person**, every Saturday evenings from 5:30 PM to 7:30 PM IST at Pratibha College.Our Club is a part of Area C3, Division C, District 125.

 If you happen to stay nearby or feel like joining, please feel free to hop into our meetings as a guest, you are most welcome!